Examples: boy, girl, book, church, box

 There are three important exceptions:

-2. For the 3rd person singular (he, she, it), we add s to the main verb or es to the auxiliary.
+1. For positive sentences, we do not normally use the auxiliary.2.
+For the 3rd person singular (he, she, it), we add s to the main verb or es to the auxiliary.

 3. For the verb to be, we do not use an auxiliary, even for questions and negatives